FaveInsights/Telecommunications-Company-Churn-Analysis/README.md

 Churn rate is not gender dependent.

+### Attached Pictures
+The three jpg files shows thw visualization in the three possible states
+- The full visuals (when no filter is applied).
+- The churned version.
+- The Not-churned version.

 ### Tools Used
 * Excel - For data cleaning, lookups and calculations to ensure accuracy.
 * Power BI - For visualization.